 The “Cell Journal (yakhteh)” is a quarterly English publication of Royan Institute of Iran.
 The aim of the journal is to disseminate information through publishing the most recent scientific research studies on exclusively Cellular, Molecular and other related topics.
 Cell J, has been certified by Ministry of Culture and Islamic Guidance since 1999 and also accredited as a scientific and research journal by HBI (Health and Biomedical Information) Journal Accreditation Commission since 2000.
 This journal holds the membership of the Committee on Publication Ethics (COPE).

-The articles in the field of Cellular and Molecular Science can be considered for publications in Cell J. These articles are as below:
+The articles in the field of Fertility and Sterility can be considered for publications in Cell J. These articles are as below:

 A. Original articles

 Original articles are scientific reports of the original research studies.
-The article consists of English Abstract (structured), Introduction, Materials and Methods, Results, Discussion, Conclusion, Acknowledgements, and References (Up to 40).
+The article consists of English Abstract (structured), Introduction, Materials and Methods, Results, Discussion, Conclusion, Acknowledgements, Author’s Contributions, and References (Up to 40).
 Sample

 B. Review articles

 Review articles are the articles written by well experienced authors and those who have excellence in the related fields.
-The corresponding author of the review article must be one of the authors of at least three articles appearing in the references.
-The review article consists of English Abstract (unstructured), Introduction, Discussion, Conclusion, and References (Up to 70).
+The corresponding author of the review article must be one of the authors of at least three published articles appearing in the references.
+The review article consists of English Abstract (unstructured), Introduction, Conclusion, Author’s Contributions, and References (Up to 70).
 Sample

 C. Systematic Reviews

-Systematic reviews are a type of literature review that collects and critically analyzes multiple research studies or papers.
-The Systematic reviews consist of English Abstract (unstructured), Introduction, Materials and Methods, Results, Discussion, Conclusion, Acknowledgements, and References (Up to 70).
+Systematic reviews are a type of literature review that collect and critically analyzes multiple research studies or papers.
+The Systematic reviews consist of English Abstract (unstructured), Introduction, Materials and Methods, Results, Discussion, Conclusion, Acknowledgements, Author’s Contributions, and References (Up to 70).
 Sample

 D. Short communications

 Short communications are the articles containing new findings.
 Submissions should be brief reports of ongoing researches.
-The Short Communication consists of English Abstract (unstructured), the body of manuscript (should not hold heading or subheading), Acknowledgements, and References (Up to 30).
+The short communication consists of English Abstract (unstructured), the body of the manuscript (should not hold heading or subheading), Acknowledgements, Author’s Contributions, and References (Up to 30).
 Sample

 E. Case reports